-The Tower Crane operations were slower to deliver results than expected.
+The Tower Crane operations activity level recovered during the year albeit slower than anticipated.
 However, performance increased from 6 tower cranes operating at the start of the financial year to 26 at the end of the financial year.

 The successful acquisitions of the James Group, GM Baden, D&D Crane Hire and Moorland Hire were highlights during the financial year and have further cemented Boom's position as the leading integrated lifting solutions group in Australia and provide a solid platform for future growth.